 Start by using strong, unique passwords for all your payment apps and online banking accounts.
 Never share your UPI PIN, OTP (One-Time Password), or account passwords with anyone, even if they claim to be from your bank or a service provider.
 Regularly update your app to ensure you have the latest security patches.

 Always enable two-factor authentication (2FA) wherever available.
 This adds an extra layer of security, typically requiring a password and a second verification, like an OTP sent to your phone.
-Even if someone obtains your password, they won’t be able to access your account without that second factor.
+Even if someone obtains your password, they will not be able to access your account without that second factor.

-- Use Strong Passwords: Combine letters, numbers, and symbols.
+- Use Strong Passwords: Combine letters, numbers, and symbols for robust security.

-- Enable 2FA: Always activate two-factor authentication for added security.
+- Enable 2FA: Always activate two-factor authentication for added security on all accounts.

-- Keep Apps Updated: Install software updates immediately for security patches.
+- Keep Apps Updated: Install software updates immediately for critical security patches.

 - Monitor Transactions: Regularly check your transaction history for any suspicious activity.